15 Letterhead Examples With Logos to Inspire Yours

 Image Source

 Still, that doesn’t mean you can’t inject some creativity into your footers as well.
-In this example, we see how this footer template adds some personality to a pretty standard letter.
+In this example, I appreciate how the footer template adds some personality to a pretty standard letter.

 7. Experiment with typography.